OFFLINE-GmbH/oc-gdpr-plugin/README.md

 ##### `gdprCookieAllowed($code, $minLevel = 0)`

-Check if a certain cookie is allowed to be indluded.
-You can optionally pass a cookie level to check if the user has accepted the required level of this cookie.
+Check if a certain cookie is allowed to be included.
+You can optionally pass a cookie level to check if the user has accepted a specific level of this cookie.

 ```twig
 {% if gdprCookieAllowed('google-analytics') %}